-- 2 (1) Except as otherwise provided in this section, this Act comes into force on the day it receives Royal Assent. - (2) The Schedules to this Act come into force as provided in each Schedule. - (3) If a Schedule to this Act provides that any of its provisions are to come into force on a day to be named by proclamation of the Lieutenant Governor, a proclamation may apply to one or more of those provisions, and proclamations may be issued at different times with respect to any of those provisions.
+2 (1) Except as otherwise provided in this section, this Act comes into force on the day it receives Royal Assent.

+(2) The Schedules to this Act come into force as provided in each Schedule.

+(3) If a Schedule to this Act provides that any of its provisions are to come into force on a day to be named by order of the Lieutenant Governor in Council, an order may apply to one or more of those provisions, and orders may be issued at different times with respect to any of those provisions.